Table of Contents[Hide][Show]

 - Lactose intolerance, celiac disease, and other gastrointestinal conditions

 - Cardiovascular diseases, like hypertension, stroke, and heart attacks

 - Any illness that stems from a weakened immune system

-They play a key role in fighting infections and healing general wounds, hormone regulation, slowing the aging process, dissolving blood clots, and reducing inflammation.
+They also help fight infections and heal general wounds.
+This is unsurprising as enzymes play a key role in the synthesis of antibiotics.
+Other health benefits of enzymes include hormone regulation, slowing the aging process, dissolving blood clots, and reducing inflammation.

 - Help eliminate plaque from teeth

 - Reduce the risk of and response to food and pollen allergies

 - Reduce the risk of osteoporosis, Alzheimer’s, fibromyalgia, and chronic fatigue syndrome